A brief overview of navigation and use of the Crash Data Dashboard for the Georgia Department of Transportation.

 How to Navigate a Dashboard

-The Crash Data Dashboard is composed of three main areas: The search bar, the filter sidebar, and the Metrics.
+The Crash Data Dashboard is composed of three main areas: The filter sidebar, the Metrics, and the search bar.

 (The Crash Data Dashboard with the Search Bar (Green), Filter Sidebar (Blue), and Metrics (Orange) Highlighted.)